Reclaim PPI: the insider's guide

 To assess the case properly, the FOS will contact both the lender and the customer to fully establish all the facts and then make an informed decision on what the business (the bank) should do.

-Whilst much of the necessary information is contained on their website they can also be contacted on 0300 123 9123 and are happy to provide advice on what they can do in the event of a dispute.
+Whilst much of the necessary information is contained on their website they can also be contacted on 0300 123 9123 or 0800 023 4567, and they are happy to provide advice on what they can do in the event of a dispute.